Decade in Review

 27. Her Smell (2018) (D: Alex Ross Perry)

-A rambunctious firecracker of a punk rock star melodrama, Elizabeth Moss lights the screen ablaze as the popular lead singer of a popular band who sees her life fall to pieces in a haze of alcohol, drugs and a litany of increasingly bad decisions.
+A rambunctious firecracker of a punk rock star melodrama, Elisabeth Moss lights the screen ablaze as the popular lead singer of a popular band who sees her life fall to pieces in a haze of alcohol, drugs and a litany of increasingly bad decisions.
 It a towering performance that doesn’t just avoid cliché, it runs roughshod over the top of them as the actress fearlessly takes a familiar scenario and does something hypnotically marvelous with it.
 Alex Ross Perry’s latest is a monumental barnburner that builds to a gigantic wallop of a climax.
 I couldn’t have loved it more had I wanted to try.
 It’s perfect.

 26. Under the Skin (2013) (D: Jonathan Glazer)